 - Applicants should demonstrate a connection to the Methow Valley as a resident (full-time or part-time), visiting artist, or researcher doing field work in the Methow Valley or vicinity.

-- Applicants must be generative, individual artists, photographers, and/or naturalists (Curators, organizers, producers, research groups, and artist teams are not eligible).
+- Applicants must be generative, individual artists, photographers, and/or naturalists (Curators, organizers, producers, and research groups are not eligible).

 - Applicants must be a US resident.